 Quantitative and Symbolic Reasoning Center

 The Quantitative and Symbolic Reasoning Center offers drop-in and individual peer tutoring in introductory level courses containing a mathematics/quantitative component, as well as statistical support.
 Students may come to the center to work on homework, work with a tutor, review specific topics, or use the resources of the computer lab.

 Librarians provide expert research assistance at the Information Desk, via email, phone, and by appointment.
 Librarians can help you develop a research strategy for locating relevant information on your topic, find quality answers to your research questions, locate books, eBooks, and other library materials, select, evaluate, and cite authoritative information sources, and create a successful research project.

 International Friendship Program

 The International Friendship Program (IFP) connects incoming students with families or individuals in the Clinton community.
 Generally, IFP families will meet students at an opening cookout and plan occasional activities such as a dinner in their home, trips to local attractions, or holiday gatherings.
 This can be an important cultural connection for international students and a source of support in the community.

-In addition to the above, students should seek out their Resident Advisors (RAs), academic advisors and professors.
+Students should seek out their Resident Advisors (RAs), academic advisors, ALEX advisors, and professors.
 RAs are upperclass students who oversee the residence halls.
-They can help with informational issues, roommate conflicts and the like, and are always happy to lend an ear Academic advisors are assigned to each incoming student who should be available for consultations about matters related to classes and scheduling when needed.
+They can help with informational issues, roommate conflicts and the like, and are always happy to lend an ear.
+Academic advisors are assigned to each incoming student who should be available for consultations about matters related to classes and scheduling when needed.
+ALEX advisors are assigned to each incoming student and work with them throughout their four years, providing holistic advising to connect students with various resources.
 Professors are wonderful resources, hold regular office hours and should be available for individual appointments.
-This is the best way to get to know a professor, ask questions and discuss important issues related to the subject matter.
+This is the best way to get to know a professor, ask questions and discuss important ideas related to the subject matter.